Statistics from Altmetric.com

 Community setting in Finland and use of medical records.
 Assessment of bullying behaviour was made in 1989 when participants were 8 years old.
 The psychiatric outcomes were measured from January 2001 to December 2005 when the participants were 13 to 24 years old.

-On the basis of data on childhood bullying or victimisation, children were classified into four groups: (1) never or only sometimes bullied and were not victimised according to parents, teachers and self; (2) those who frequently bullied, but were not victimised according to parents, teachers and self; (3) those who were frequently victimised (but did not bully) according to …
+On the basis of data on childhood bullying or victimisation, children were classified into four groups: (1) never or only sometimes bullied and were not victimised according to parents, teachers and self; (2) those who frequently bullied, but were not victimised according to parents, teachers and self; (3) those who were frequently victimised (but did not bully) according to at least 1 informant; and (4) those who …

 If you wish to reuse any or all of this article please use the link below which will take you to the Copyright Clearance Center’s RightsLink service.
 You will be able to get a quick price and instant permission to reuse the content in many different ways.